-RAW files can be directly opened and edited, or you can use a batch
+RAW files can be directly opened and edited, or you can use a

-JPEG, TIFF (8 or 16 bits per RGB color), or PNG (8 or 16
+can be JPEG, TIFF (8 or 16 bits per RGB color), or PNG (8 or 16

 bits).
-All

-editing is done with 24 bits per color.
+All internal editing is done with 24 bits per color.

 images.
 Search images using these criteria as well as image file

 images with any desired metadata, show thumbnail images with

 metadata text.
 Click a thumbnail to view full-size.
 There are also

 functions to view the key metadata for an image, view all

 available metadata, or edit any metadata.

 for metadata that is not indexed and must be read from the image

 earth coordinates) to images automatically.
 Fotoxx also has a